ggopalan42/pylibs/README.md

 # pylibs
 Giri Gopalans Extensive Python Libraries

 This repo contains libraries developed by me for a wide variety of technologies.
-The main goal is reuse of code.

 ## The Libraries
 - [Cloud](cloud):  Mostly AWS now, but hopefully others